 I’m humbled and privileged to be able to share myself in this way.

 WHAT IT IS

-My work currently consists of writing, public speaking, group workshop facilitation, private mentorship, and
+My work currently consists of writing, public speaking, teaching online courses, and facilitating group workshops and retreats.

 This work is interested in midwifing the death of unsustainable, anthropocentric, capitalist growth-machine, climate change denying, prison industrial complex, white-supremacist, patriarchal, power-hungry perspectives and practices of being human—so as to attend to the birth of an authentic, regenerative, life-supporting, democratic, liberatory, holistic, integral, Earth-centered paradigm.
 It is work that collaborates + commingles within emerging commons + serves as praxis for individuals, relationships, + communities seeking to heal.